MicrosoftDocs/win32/desktop-src/Direct2D/how-to-create-a-solid-color-brush.md

 ---
 title: How to Create a Solid Color Brush
-description: Shows how to create a solid color brush using Direct2D. ms.assetid: '70700b82-2294-46be-b1c0-fc89def441e2'
+description: Shows how to create a solid color brush using Direct2D. ms.assetid: 70700b82-2294-46be-b1c0-fc89def441e2 ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Create a Solid Color Brush

-To create a solid color brush, use the [**ID2DRenderTarget::CreateSolidColorBrush**](id2d1rendertarget-createsolidcolorbrush.md) method and specify the color with which you want to paint.
+To create a solid color brush, use the [**ID2DRenderTarget::CreateSolidColorBrush**](/windows/win32/d2d1/nf-d2d1-createsolidcolorbrush?branch=master) method and specify the color with which you want to paint.
 Some of the **CreateSolidColorBrush** overloads also enable you to specify the opacity of the brush.

 The following code shows how to create a solid yellow-green brush to fill a square, and a solid black brush to draw the outline of the square.
 The code produces the output shown in the following illustration.

 ![illustration of a rectangle filled with a solid yellow-green color](images/brushes-ovw-solidcolor.png)

-1. Declare two [**ID2D1SolidColorBrush**](id2d1rendertarget-createsolidcolorbrush-ref-color-f-ptr-ptr-id2d1solidcolorbrush.md) pointers: one for painting black and one for painting yellow green.
+1. Declare two [**ID2D1SolidColorBrush**](/windows/win32/d2d1/?branch=master) pointers: one for painting black and one for painting yellow green.
     ```C++
         ID2D1SolidColorBrush *m_pBlackBrush;
         ID2D1SolidColorBrush *m_pYellowGreenBrush;